When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 It cost more

 There is a reason certain items and services come with a cheap price tag.
-Usually, when an item is cheap, it’s made of crappy quality or shoddy workmanship.
+Usually, when an item is cheap, it’s made of lower quality items or shoddy workmanship.

 This poor quality usually leads to replacing it earlier than you wanted, which makes it more expensive in the long run.